 Targeting Employers through Networking

-75% of all jobs are found through networking!
-So it is important that you incorporate networking into your job or internship search.
+A large percentage of jobs are found through networking.
+So, it is important that you incorporate networking into your job or internship search.

 You may use networking to:

 - Learn more about organizations and positions for which you are applying, to perfect your application or prepare for an interview (i.e. increase your chances of landing the job).